dbones/dbones.github.io/_posts/2018-12-21-tdd-an-ioc-container-part-2.md

 public class Service
 {
-    //now from this constrcutor, we know that we need a Repository<User>
+    //now from this constructor, we know that we need a Repository<User>
     public Service(IRepository<User> userRepo) {.....}
 }
 ```

 so by scanning the Service class's ctor, we now know of the generic args.

-This was based off an small observation that most apps use frameworks, which the entry point for the IoC will be a concrete class, exmaples:
+This was based off an small observation that most apps use frameworks, which the entry point for the IoC will be a concrete class, examples:

 - Controllers (web api)
 - Consumers (Masstransit, NServiceBus)